 - The considerable rise and ongoing growth of in-work poverty in Britain today, and the Living Wage as a response to this phenomenon;

 - The evolution of the Citizens UK/Living Wage Foundation campaign for the Living Wage;

 - Debates surrounding corporate social responsibility and ethical forms of employment.

-I am passionate about issues affecting the world of work and employment at both macro and micro levels, including challenges faced by workers at the lower end of the income scale, moves away from the traditional employment relationship, and the continued growth of new forms of insecure and precarious employment exemplified by the gig economy.
+I am passionate about issues affecting the world of work and employment at both macro and micro levels, including challenges faced by workers at the lower end of the income scale, the continued evolution of the decent work agenda, and the continued growth of new forms of insecure and precarious employment exemplified by the gig economy.
 I have also developed a keen interest in the evolution of the platform economy, and the necessity of ensuring that the workers operating within it have sufficient social protections in place to enable them to afford a decent standard of living.